mdaffin/disconnected.systems/site/blog/archlinux-meta-packages/index.md

-Note that `--now` on a `systemctl enable` causes it to also start the service in addition to enabling it, basically equivalent to `systemctl start` and `systemctl enable` in one command. `systemctl` will also behave correctly inside a chroot environment (such as when pacstraping a system).
+Note that `--now` on a `systemctl enable` causes it to also start the service in addition to enabling it, basically equivalent to `systemctl start` and `systemctl enable` in one command. `systemctl` will also behave correctly inside a chroot environment (such as when pacstrapping a system).

 ## Building the Package